Jane J. Boyle

-Jane Ellen Jackson Boyle (born December 15, 1954) is a United States district judge of the United States District Court for the Northern District of Texas.
+Jane Ellen Jackson Boyle (born December 15, 1954) is a senior United States district judge of the United States District Court for the Northern District of Texas.

 Early life and education

 Born in Sharon, Pennsylvania, Boyle graduated from the University of Texas with her Bachelor of Science degree in 1977 and later from Dedman School of Law at Southern Methodist University with a Juris Doctor in 1981.

-Legal career
+Career

-She was a misdemeanor and felony prosecutor in the Dallas County District Attorney's Office from 1981 to 1985 and was a Chief felony prosecutor from 1985 to 1987.
-Boyle was an Assistant United States Attorney for the U.S. Attorney's Office, Northern District of Texas from 1987 to 1990.
+Boyle was a misdemeanor and felony prosecutor in the Dallas County District Attorney's Office from 1981 to 1985 and was a chief felony prosecutor from 1985 to 1987.
+Boyle was an assistant United States attorney for the U.S. Attorney's Office, Northern District of Texas from 1987 to 1990.
 She served as a United States magistrate judge of the Northern District of Texas from 1990 to 2002.
 In 2002, Boyle became the United States Attorney for the Northern District of Texas until her appointment as a federal judge in 2004.